Boeing EC-135: Blue Eagle

-Blue Eagle Ground Stations were located at Hickam AFB, HI, Yakoto AB, Japan, Kadena AB, Okinawa, and Clark AB, Philippines.
+Blue Eagle Ground Stations were located at Hickam AFB, Yakoto AB (Japan) Kadena AB (Okinawa), and Clark AB (Philippines).
 There may have been an additional Ground Station on Guam.

 At Kadena AB, the 1962nd Communications Group hosted the Blue Eagle Ground Station.
 The call sign for the Kadena Blue Eagle Operation was “Settler”.

 All Blue Eagle Ground Stations were contracted to Philco Corporation and consisted of two trailer vans that could be pulled by a single tractor.
 One van was configured with a 15KW diesel powered generator and diesel fuel tank and the other was outfitted with a 15-ton heavy duty air conditioning unit, three motor generators, three UHF/VHF FM transmitters and receivers, two multiplexers each providing up to 24 telephone lines and a dedicated, individual telephone line provided to the aircraft.

 The ground stations were self sufficient in that they were configured in trailers so they could be relocated to safer positions in the event of a national emergency.
 The equipment installed in the vans was identical to the electronics on board the aircraft.
 This necessitated the requirement for motor-generators to provide conversion from 60 Hz to 400 Hz power.

 Each equipment van had an omni-directional antenna mounted on the roof of the van and 3 additional portable antennas that were deployed on telephone poles.
 The antennas could be switched electro-mechanically from each transmitter/receiver pair.
 The vans at Kadena AB were never moved from their initial installation location.

 Blue Eagle was formed in 1965 and started 24/7 operation in October 1965 and continued until disbanded in 1992.

 Nightwatch

-Operation Nightwatch provided three EC-135J command post aircraft to the President of the United States which were based at Andrews AFB, MD.
+Operation Nightwatch provided three EC-135J command post aircraft to the President of the United States which were based at Andrews AFB (Maryland).
 All three aircraft were transferred to other ABNCP missions.

 Nightwatch was initiated in the mid-1960s utilizing the three EC-135J aircraft, modified from KC-135Bs, as command post aircraft.
 The three Nightwatch aircraft were ready to fly the President and the National Command Authority (NCA) out of Washington in the event of a nuclear attack.
 The E-4 aircraft (a modified Boeing 747-200) came on line with the Nightwatch program in 1974 replacing the EC-135s on this mission.